cityofaustin/digital-services-engagement-guide/_words/part-3-working-through-disagreement-and-tension.md

 * When staff share concerns with you, validate.

-  * Sometimes, an opportunity to talk through a concern (a genuine frank conversation about constraints and realities) is remedy enough even if what’s causing the concern can’t be changed.
+  * Sometimes, an opportunity to talk through a concern (an empathetic, frank conversation about constraints and realities) is remedy enough even if what’s causing the concern can’t be changed.

     * *Sample script*